LucyHeath/ChamPeakx/README.md

 This was my first experience of creating a back-end using Python.
 I used Django and Django REST Framework to create a PostgreSQL database with RESTful features.

 ### Database Relationships
-I used [Quick Database Diagrams](https://app.quickdatabasediagrams.com) to visualise the relationships between the models: Mountaineering Routes; Route Difficulty; Comments; Users/Authorisation
+I used [Quick Database Diagrams](https://app.quickdatabasediagrams.com) to visualize the relationships between the models: Mountaineering Routes; Route Difficulty; Comments; Users/Authorisation

 ![Quick Database Diagram](https://user-images.githubusercontent.com/114397080/210760666-3445aede-a027-4b88-9dbe-d34563728b41.png)